tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Wide leather belt with acorn designs.

 _Always:_ Increase your total recoveries by one, but your gender is switched.
 Removing the belt reverses the effect but it teleports back onto you if removed for more than 10 minutes.
-In addition, minor shifts in weight distribution throw your balance off, and you take a –1 penalty with melee attacks during your first battle each day.
+In addition, minor shifts in weight distribution throw your balance off, and you take a –1 penalty with melee attacks during your first battle each full recovery.

 ---